-$$V{stand} = \left(\frac{V{original}}{P{team}}\right) \times 50\%$$

-$$V{stand} = \left(\frac{V{original}}{P{opposition}}\right) \times 50\%$$
+$$V{\text{stand}} = \left(\frac{V{\text{original}}}{P{\text{team}}}\right) \times 50\%$$ $$V{\text{stand}} = \left(\frac{V{\text{original}}}{P{\text{opposition}}}\right) \times 50\%$$

-Where V is value of the indicator, P{team} and $P{opposition}$ are the ball possession of the own team and the opposition team.
+Where V is value of the indicator, $P{team}$ and $P{opposition}$ are the ball possession of the own team and the opposition team.

 Table 1.
-Match performance indicators and definitions Group of variables Performance indicators Goal-scoring related Goal: goal achieved Shot: an attempt to score a goal, made with any (legal) part of the body, either on or target Shot on target: an attempt to score a goal which required intervention to stop it going or resulted in a goal/shot which would go in without being diverted Penalty shot player fouled within the penalty box leading to a penalty kick Organizing related Touch: a sum of all events where a player touches the ball, so exclude like aerial lost of challenge lost Simple pass: passing other than the long pass, cross, freekick pass, throw in and goal kick Long pass: the distance of pass > 31.85m Pass: an intentional ball played from one player to his teammate Pass accurate (%): successful passes as a proportion of total passes Key pass: the final pass or pass-cum-shot leading to the recipient of the ball having a attempt at goal without scoring Aerial duel: Two players competing for a ball in the air, for it to be an aerial both player must jump and challenge each other in the air and have both feet off the ground Corner: ball goes out of play for a corner kick Corner accurate (%): successful corners as a proportion of total corners Offside: being caught in an offside position resulting in a free kick to the opposing team Dribble: an attempt by a player to beat an opponent in possession of the ball Take on: the player beats the defender while retaining possession Cross: Any pass that delivers the ball into the penalty area by the attacking team, from lateral areas of the attacking third (not played inside of the penalty area).
-Defending related Clearance: An action (generally a pass) when the player, while having other option, t pass or to hold the ball, is instead clearing it, either with a long pass forward without precise target or for a throw in/corner kick, playing safe Interception: a player intercepts a pass between oppositions and prevents the ba finishing its target Tackle: the action of gaining possession from an opposition player who is in possessio of the ball Defensive foul: defensive infringement that is penalized as foul play by a referee Defensive third foul: that is penalized as foul play by a referee in a team's own backfiel (from the goal line to the halfway line 35 meters) Yellow card: where a player was shown a yellow card by the referee Red card: where a player was sanctioned a red card by the referee Defensive duel: an 50-50 contest between defensive players and attacking players in the match Defensive aerial: the defensive player challenge in the air against opposition.
+Match performance indicators and definitions Group of variables Performance indicators Goal-scoring related Goal: goal achieved Shot: an attempt to score a goal, made with any (legal) part of the body, either on or of target Shot on target: an attempt to score a goal which required intervention to stop it going in or resulted in a goal/shot which would go in without being diverted Penalty shot player fouled within the penalty box leading to a penalty kick Organizing related Touch: a sum of all events where a player touches the ball, so exclude like aerial lost of challenge lost Simple pass: passing other than the long pass, cross, freekick pass, throw in and goal kice Long pass: the distance of pass &gt; 31.85m Pass: an intentional ball played from one player to his teammate Pass accurate (%): successful passes as a proportion of total passes Key pass: the final pass or pass-cum-shot leading to the recipient of the ball having a attempt at goal without scoring Aerial duel: Two players competing for a ball in the air, for it to be an aerial both player must jump and challenge each other in the air and have both feet off the ground Corner: ball goes out of play for a corner kick Corner accurate (%): successful corners as a proportion of total corners Offside: being caught in an offside position resulting in a free kick to the opposing team Dribble: an attempt by a player to beat an opponent in possession Cross: Any pass that delivers the ball into the penalty area by the attacking team, from lateral areas of the attacking third (not played inside of the penalty area).
+Defending related Clearance: An action (generally a pass) when the player, while having other option, to pass or to hold the ball, is instead clearing it, either with a long pass forward without precise target or for a throw in/corner kick, playing safe Interception: a player intercepts a pass between oppositions and prevents the bat finishing its target Tackle: the action of gaining possession from an opposition player who is in possession of the ball Defensive foul: defensive infringement that is penalized as foul play by a referee Defensive third foul: that is penalized as foul play by a referee Defensive third foul: that is penalized as foul play by a referee Red card: where a player was shown a yellow card by the referee Defensive duel: an 50-50 contest between defensive players and attacking players in the match Defensive aerial: the defensive player challenge in the air against opposition.